zyledev/Sugary-Spire-Decompilation-Archive/README.md

 # Sugary Spire Decompilation Archive

-The Repo will be updated with source code accurate decompilations of Sugary Spire builds.
+The Repo will be updated with decompilations of Sugary Spire builds.